The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-- American Express Business Platinum Card.
+- Business Platinum Card® from American Express.
 This card lets you earn 100,000 Membership Rewards Points through its welcome offer, provided you spend at least $15,000 on eligible purchases within the first three months.

 - CitiBusiness AAdvantage Platinum Select Mastercard.
 Earn 65,000 American Airlines AAdvantage miles by spending $4,000 on purchases in the first four months.

 - Are there any other differences to note?